codesoap/gmir/README.md

 # TODO
 Here are some ideas on what could be added in the future, in no particular order:
-- Viewing a table of contents and jumping to selected headings.
 - Enable passing forwards and backwards links as command line arguments.